 For those members of the community that may not yet be ready to work independently in the APW Print Studio Access Program, APW offers a range of educational programs and printmaking classes that provide experience and skills development in a variety of print mediums.

 Prior to participating in the Australian Print Workshop Print Studio Access Program, artists are required to attend a studio orientation session.
-This session covers Australian Print Workshop’s COVID-safe protocols and procedures; studio OH&S practices; as well as the appropriate and safe usage of APW’s Print Studio Access facilities, equipment, and materials.
+This session covers Australian Print Workshop’s protocols and procedures; studio OH&S practices; as well as the appropriate and safe usage of APW’s Print Studio Access facilities, equipment, and materials.

 All artists are required to complete an orientation session each calendar year, to ensure that their understanding of the operations of the APW Print Studio Access Program and our expectations of artists using the studio is up to date.
+There is no charge to attend a Print Studio Access Program orientation session.

 For those new to the APW Print Studio Access Program, the orientation is an opportunity to show an APW staff member a selection of prints that you have produced and printed yourself, to demonstrate your capacity to work independently in the APW Print Access Studio.